Marvell Technology, Inc. (NASDAQ:MRVL) Receives $62.28 Average PT from Analysts

 Shares of Marvell Technology, Inc. (NASDAQ:MRVL – Get Rating) have been given an average recommendation of “Moderate Buy” by the twenty-eight analysts that are covering the firm, Marketbeat.com reports.
 One analyst has rated the stock with a sell rating, one has assigned a hold rating and sixteen have assigned a buy rating to the company.
 The average 1-year target price among brokers that have covered the stock in the last year is $58.54.

 A number of research firms recently commented on MRVL.
-StockNews.com downgraded Marvell Technology from a “hold” rating to a “sell” rating in a research report on Friday.
+Susquehanna decreased their target price on Marvell Technology from $55.00 to $50.00 and set a “positive” rating on the stock in a research report on Friday.
 KeyCorp reduced their price objective on Marvell Technology from $65.00 to $60.00 and set an “overweight” rating on the stock in a research note on Friday.
 Barclays reduced their price objective on Marvell Technology from $55.00 to $45.00 and set an “overweight” rating on the stock in a research note on Monday, January 23rd.
-Wells Fargo & Company reduced their price objective on Marvell Technology from $58.00 to $54.00 and set an “overweight” rating on the stock in a research note on Friday, December 2nd.
+Citigroup cut their target price on Marvell Technology from $65.00 to $58.00 in a research note on Friday.
 Finally, Craig Hallum cut their target price on Marvell Technology from $90.00 to $63.00 in a research note on Friday, December 2nd.

 Insider Buying and Selling